Economy of Egypt: Largest listed companies

-Forbes Middle East also published a separate 2024 ranking of the top 50 listed companies in Egypt, highlighting other major publicly traded firms that did not feature on the global list but remain key players in Egypt’s economy.
+Forbes Middle East also published a separate 2024 ranking of the top 50 listed companies in Egypt, covering large listed firms that did not make the global list.
 Following Commercial International Bank in the local ranking were QNB Al Ahli and Elsewedy Electric, each with a market capitalization of $1.4 billion.
 They were followed by Telecom Egypt (4th), Orascom Construction (5th), and Talaat Mostafa Group (6th).
 Rounding out the top ten were Egypt Kuwait Holding, Faisal Islamic Bank of Egypt, Abu Qir Fertilizers, and Misr Fertilizers Production Company.

 The banking and financial services sector dominated with 16 entries, contributing $8.4 billion in sales and holding $58.5 billion in assets.
 The real estate and construction sector followed with nine firms, and the industrial sector accounted for seven.

 Investment climate

 Historically, private equity has played a limited role in business financing in Egypt.
-However, the government has undertaken several initiatives to improve the investment climate and attract foreign direct investment (FDI).
-The Investment Law of 2017 was introduced to streamline procedures and investor incentives, and was followed by a new company law and bankruptcy law in 2018 and a customs law in 2020, all aimed at creating a more efficient business environment.
-Alongside these legal amendments, efforts to simplify company registration and encourage foreign participation have contributed to making Egypt one of the leading FDI destinations in Africa between 2016 and 2020.
+The government has taken several steps to improve the investment climate and attract foreign direct investment (FDI).
+The Investment Law of 2017 was introduced to streamline procedures and investor incentives, and was followed by a new company law and bankruptcy law in 2018 and a customs law in 2020, all meant to make doing business easier.
+Simpler company registration and greater openness to foreign participation helped make Egypt one of Africa's leading FDI destinations between 2016 and 2020.
+A citizenship-by-investment program was also introduced, offering residency and citizenship in exchange for financial contributions.

-To further enhance its economic attractiveness, Egypt has implemented fiscal reforms such as reducing corporate tax rates and cutting trade tariffs, aimed at increasing foreign investment and economic growth.
-At the same time, large-scale infrastructure projects, including transportation modernization, new urban communities, and the Suez Canal's expansion, have been pursued to reduce logistical costs, enhance trade efficiency, and provide improved facilities for investors.
+Egypt has also cut corporate tax rates and trade tariffs to draw investment and lift growth.
 As part of the reforms, Egypt introduced "golden licenses", a single-approval mechanism that allows investors to acquire land and begin operations without requiring multiple approvals from various government bodies.
 The General Authority for Investment and Free Zones (GAFI) oversees the program, which aims to reduce bureaucracy and attract FDI.
 As of March 2024, 26 golden licenses had been granted.
-Additionally, in July 2023, President El-Sisi ratified Law No. 159 of 2023, which eliminated exemptions for state-owned enterprises, ensuring equal regulatory treatment for all investors.
+In July 2023, President El-Sisi ratified Law No. 159 of 2023, which eliminated exemptions for state-owned enterprises, ensuring equal regulatory treatment for all investors.

-To further encourage foreign capital inflows, the government has also introduced a citizenship-by-investment program, offering residency and citizenship in exchange for financial contributions.
+Large infrastructure projects, including transport modernization, new urban communities, and the Suez Canal's expansion, are meant to cut logistics costs, speed up trade, and give investors better facilities.

-Despite these efforts, challenges persist.
-Issues like corruption and the need for improved enforcement of regulatory frameworks continue to impact investor confidence.
+However, corruption and weak enforcement of regulation still weigh on investor confidence.
 In 2024, Egypt scored 30 out of 100 on Transparency International's Corruption Perceptions Index, ranking 130th out of 180 countries.